informagi/conversational-entity-linking-2022/dataset/README.md

 | PEM                                        |     803 |   286 |    280 |

 *For some HITs, turkers agreed on "none" option, representing the given spans are not PEM (e.g., "Oh my god"), thus, this number is smaller than dialogues.

+## Data Format

+The same as the previous section, except this only contain `personal_entity_mention` annotations.